alfjl/42HN_inception/README.md

 ## Description
  * set up 3 docker containers:
-	* one container that contains NGINX with TLSv1.2 or TLSv1.3
+	* one container that contains NGINX with TLSv1.2 or TLSv1.3 protocol
 	* one that contains WordPress + php-fpm
 	* one that contains MariaDB
  * set up one volume, that contains the WordPress database and one volume that contains the WordPress website files